bebiksior/EvenBetter/README.md

 - Refactored the entire plugin
 - Fully migrated to new SDK
 - Every EvenBetter feature can be now toggled in the new EvenBetter settings page
-- Decided to separate Quick SSRF and Custom Themes features into two different plugins.
+- Decided to separate Quick SSRF, Custom Themes and Workflows Library features into two different plugins.
 These will be released in the next few months.

 ## Contribution